A. Paul presents to the leaders of the church in Jerusalem the gospel of grace revealed to him by Jesus.

 iii.
 "Paul did not condemn circumcision as if it were a sin to receive it.
 But he insisted, and the conference upheld him, that circumcision had no bearing upon salvation and was therefore not to be forced upon the Gentiles."
 (Luther)

 b.
-Yet, the lack of circumcision in Titus became an issue because of false brethren who attempted to bring Paul and other Christians into bondage.
+And this occurred because of false brethren: Yet, the lack of circumcision in Titus became an issue because of false brethren who attempted to bring Paul and other Christians into bondage.

 i.
-It is significant that Paul calls these men false brethren.
-That’s a heavy title!
+It is significant that Paul calls these men false brethren - a severe title.
 Of course, they did not think of themselves as false brethren.
 They thought of themselves as true brethren.
-But because they opposed and contradicted the gospel revealed to Paul by Jesus Christ, they really were false brethren, according to the standard of Galatians 1:6-9).
+But because they opposed and contradicted the gospel revealed to Paul by Jesus Christ, they really were false brethren, according to the standard of Galatians 1:6-9.

 iii.
 Stott on secretly brought in: "This may mean either that they had no business to be in the church fellowship at all, or that they had gate-crashed the private conference with the apostles."

 c.
-In response, Paul remained steadfast: we did not yield submission even for an hour.
+We did not yield submission even for an hour: In response, Paul remained steadfast.
 Some might react this way out of pride or just plain stubbornness.
 But Paul did it so that the truth of the gospel might continue with you (the Gentile Christians like those in Galatia).

 3. (6) Paul summarizes his point: his gospel or apostolic credentials did not depend on any sort of approval or influence from men, even influential men.